What Math Manipulatives Do You Really Need?

 How do you keep the students from just playing with them?

 I always answer with a resounding yes! to needing math manipulatives.
 If you have read my other blog posts, you know the research from Jerome Bruner on concrete-pictorial-abstract.
 He found that students need that concrete experience to make sense of new concepts.
 Their hands are moving while their minds are processing.
-(Please note that this post contains affiliate links that support the work of this site.)
+(Please note that this post contains affiliate links.
+I do receive a small compensation if you purchase.)

 Think of a new concept you may have to learn like putting together a robot or changing a tire.
 While reading about it can be helpful, seeing it and even experiencing it helps the concept to make more sense.
 It provides more of a context for what's actually happening.
 In fact, Jerome Bruner wasn't the only one who found this.
 A popular quote from Maria Montessori says, "What the hand does, the mind remembers."